pato1412/stpauls_wp/wp-content/plugins/gotmls/readme.txt

 * First versions available for WordPress (code removed, no longer compatible).

 == Upgrade Notice ==

+= 4.20.96 =
+Fixed XSS vulnerability by removing unsanitized QUERY_STRING, cleaned up Quarantine code, and checked code for compatibility with WordPress 5.9.2.

 = 4.20.95 =
 Added more sanitization and validation to all user data entered for better security and checked code for compatibility with WordPress 5.9.